build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 All messages that arrive at that forwarding address will be sent to this program using the TCP connection we created as a client.
 The forwarding node only sees end-to-end encrypted data.
-You can easily [create your own forwarding nodes](../../guides/rust#step-by-step), for this example we've created one that live at `1.node.ockam.network:4000`.
+You can easily [create your own forwarding nodes](../../guides/rust#step-by-step), for this example we've created one that lives at `1.node.ockam.network:4000`.

 We only need to change a few minor details of our program in [example 03](#03-tunnel-through-a-secure-channel).